pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 And it's not just nature, but lots of nurture.
 Anchel's path is almost classic: a performing arts high school, the Manhattan School of Music, LA Opera's Domingo-Thornton Young Artist Program, the Metropolitan Opera National Council Auditions, and private lessons with Trish McCaffrey.
 As a result, he's arrived, prepared, at that crucial moment of a 30-something bass's career, where the instrument catches up to the demands of opera's most coveted low-voice roles.

 And for all his skill and operatic pedigree, Anchel has that thing that evades so many professional singers: balance.
 If you surveyed a slice of his social media following — either  the 16,000 people who follow him on [Instagram](https://www.instagram.com/matthewanchel/), or better yet, his 831,000 followers on [TikTok](https://www.tiktok.com/@matthewanchel?) — the majority would likely vouch for Anchel's sound advice as their ["TikTok Gay Best Friend"](https://www.instagram.com/reel/CRg-9FZHSMb/?utm_source=ig_web_copy_link).
-Relationship woes, [makeup queries](https://www.instagram.com/reel/CQrCBy2HS6V/?utm_source=ig_web_copy_link), and certainly some [miniature singing lessons](https://www.instagram.com/reel/CSZ-3WtHtg0/?utm_source=ig_web_copy_link) — Anchel has the time and expertise for all of it.
+Relationship woes, [makeup queries](https://www.instagram.com/reel/CQrCBy2HS6V/?utm_source=ig_web_copy_link), and certainly some [miniature singing lessons](https://www.instagram.com/reel/CSZ-3WtHtg0/?utm_source=ig_web_copy_link) — Anchel has the time and expertise for all of it, and has even picked up a solid line-up of students through his online presence.

- But the source of it all — be it Anchel's impressive social media presence, or his first-rate singing — lies in body positivity.
+ But the source of it all — be it Anchel's impressive social media output, or his first-rate singing — lies in body positivity.

 "I really try not to be insulting," Anchel laughs, pointing out the irony of his YouTube series, [_Angry Fat People_](https://www.youtube.com/watch?v=YkK1yfGGja4), which he started in 2018 with his friend and fellow singer, Tracy Cox.
 "I try to be as sympathetic as possible, so that someone who might be triggered by some of the things that I'm talking about can actually just listen and not just instantly turn off."